 “Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: Love your neighbour as yourself.”
 Matthew 22:37-38

-Every year, Cooperative ESL Ministries provides training to Christian volunteers who want to welcome newcomers to Calgary.
+Every year, Cooperative ESL Ministries offers professional development workshops and conferences for those who want to welcome newcomers to Calgary.
 This training helps volunteers facilitate ESL classes, conversation groups, Bible studies, and Alpha courses.
-Annual training events include: Reaching out with English, Networking Breakfast and Spring Training.

 I always believed that there must be a God.
 This God must know who I am, where I’m from, and where I’m going.
 He is the One who is in charge of the world.
 But I didn’t know who he was.
 I went to church several times in China but I had no idea about Jesus.
 To me, He was a mystery...
 After we settled down in Calgary, I was looking for an English as a Second Language (ESL) class to improve my English.
 My counsellor at the Immigrant Aid office introduced me to [a church] ESL class, where we met [the Pastor and ESL teachers].
 They are wonderful teachers, and with their help, my English improved a lot!...

 One of the biggest hurdles for pre-believing immigrants to overcome is that of entering a church building.
 One immigrant said that she has driven by the church building countless times and never imagined that she would ever enter it.
 She was pleasantly surprised by how comfortable she felt at the Thanksgiving Dinner event last fall.
 Several community immigrants who have never entered a church were astounded that our church family was hosting an International New Year Celebration that was specifically planned to make them feel welcome.
 They said – “But we’re not even Christians!”
 After attending the International New Year Celebration, one of the leading men in the visiting choir asked a believing immigrant from our church if he could join a Bible Study.